Skip to content

 • Prototype development and iterative testing phases to refine design and ensure performance

-• Supply chain management and quality assurance to ensure consistent production standards
+• Supply chain management and quality assurance to ensure consistent production standards and traceability in compliance with FDA regulations

 Budgeting Tips for Early Inventors